What are Phosphates and Phosphate Removers?

 Phosphates are organic compounds derived from phosphoric acid.
 Phosphates come from a plethora of sources, from sweat to soap to leaves.
 With relation to your pool (or spa) experience, phosphates can be thought of like a buffet of food for algae and can allow them to grow uncontrollably if not treated appropriately.
 Lowering phosphates can be thought of as an insurance policy if chlorine is allowed to dip below the recommended levels.

 Phosphate removers use lanthanum, a rare earth metal, to bind and remove phosphates and allow them to be filtered out of water.
+David over at the Pool Guy podcast has a great podcast on when to actually use phosphates.

 Interesting Facts About Phosphates